-The University of Auckland continues to evolve its educational offerings to meet the needs of students and society.
-Students participate in an environment that prioritizes their aspirations, preparing them for future careers and enabling them to address societal and environmental challenges.

-Recognising the importance of STEM and ICT fields, the University encourages growth in these areas.
-Graduates from programmes such as the Master of Data Science, Master of Information Technology, and the Software Engineering and Computer Science degrees are equipped with transferable, high-demand skills.
-The University's international student numbers in these areas have exceeded pre-covid levels, bolstering the talent pipeline for New Zealand's tech sector.
-The University is addressing the shortage of medical doctors and allied health professionals by increasing MBChB enrolment as agreed with the TEC and exploring new clinical placement approaches.
-Efforts are also being made to increase diversity in the Engineering workforce with the introduction of the Master of Professional Engineering (MProfEng) in Civil Engineering.
+Recent and ongoing initiatives and activities Planned initiatives The University of Auckland continues to evolve its educational offerings to meet The University has expanded intakes in key programmes, particularly in the needs of students and society.
+Students participate in an environment that Engineering, Science, ICT, and Allied Health.
+Engineering enrolments have been prioritizes their aspirations, preparing them for future careers and enabling maintained at 1,000 annually, with increased numbers in Science and Health them to address societal and environmental challenges.
+Sciences to meet demand from a growing cohort of Auckland regional school Recognising the importance of STEM and ICT fields, the University encourages leavers which is expected to peak around 2027. growth in these areas.
+Graduates from programmes such as the Master of Data The University is advancing a suite of future-facing initiatives that reflect its Science, Master of Information Technology, and the Software Engineering and strategic commitment to innovation, interdisciplinarity, and global engagement.
+Computer Science degrees are equipped with transferable, high-demand skills.
+Al technologies are now integral to a range of programmes including Business, The University's international student numbers in these areas have exceeded Science, Languages.
+New tools, including the Al tutor "Ava", are designed to pre-covid levels, bolstering the talent pipeline for New Zealand's tech sector. meet future workforce needs.
+Graduating students possess advanced digital The University is addressing the shortage of medical doctors and allied health skills, hands-on Al experience, and a strong ethical foundation, equipping them professionals by increasing MBChB enrolment as agreed with the TEC and to excel in their professional careers.
+The Al Education Advisory Group (AIEAG) exploring new clinical placement approaches.
+Efforts are also being made to has been established to proactively guide Al's use at the University of Auckland, increase diversity in the Engineering (MProfEng) in Civil Engineering. and to shape its impact on students, teaching staff and the curriculum doing so